PowerDNS/pdns/CODING_GUIDELINES.md

 C++11 introduced automatic type deduction, using the `auto` keyword.
 Using automatic type deduction prevents nasty surprises if the variable is initialized from another one, or from a function, and the other type is changed to a different one.
-The code might still compile while now involving a copy or worse.
+Without `auto`, code might still compile but trigger a copy or worse.

 ## Explicit Comparisons